 A double major includes all of the course requirements of two complete majors.
 Ordinarily, students use their electives to work towards the requirements for a second major.
 In many cases, students will need to complete extra courses beyond the 40-course minimum to achieve a double major.
 Although both majors are listed on the transcript, students only receive one degree.
 If a student is majoring in two different areas (e.g. BBA and B.A.), they will need to select which degree they want to receive at Commencement.

 Can any major be taken as an interdisciplinary major?

-No. An interdisciplinary major is not available in accounting, business administration, comparative cultures and literary studies, education, global studies, or speech-language-hearing sciences.
+No. An interdisciplinary major is not available in accounting, comparative cultures and literary studies, education or global studies.
 Political science does not typically offer an interdisciplinary major unless there is a compelling reason why a particular interdisciplinary major would create a positive and meaningful academic package.
 Students who are interested in political science as an interdisciplinary major must meet with the department chair to discuss their interests and possible plan.

 How does my advisee know whether or not a particular study abroad program offers courses geared towards his/her major?